New Poem Thingies (doodles/wrks in progress?)

 Buying a Teapot Online

-Twenty stores at least I tread, hunting for a fine teapot:
+Twenty stores at least I tread, hunting for a teapot, something nice:

 homestyle stores, tea shops, antique stores, even HBC